aslamcode/super-session/README.md

 // Create the options object
 const superSessionOptions = {
-    // Connection is optional, without connection the session will be saved on cache
     connection: {
-        dbUrl: 'your mongo connection', // Necessary
+        dbUrl: 'your mongo connection',
-        dbName: 'your db name like test or production' // Necessary },
+        dbName: 'your db name like test or production' },
-    secret: 'your secret', // Default is get miliseconds since 1970
+    secret: 'your secret',
-    tokenHeaderName: 'x-access-token', // Default is access-token
+    tokenHeaderName: 'x-access-token',
-    duration: 15, // Default is 14 days
+    duration: 15,
-    mult: true, // Default is false
+    mult: true,
-    reqAttribute: 'session', // Default is session to access user data use req.session.
-This value can be changed to any word, then use req.anything
-    collectionName: 'xsessions' // Default is sessions, just work with connection to mongo };
+    reqAttribute: 'session',
+    collectionName: 'xsessions'
+};

 // Configure the super session